Krassnig/CodeDraw/README.md

 - FillArc
 - FillTriangle
 - FillPolygon
+- Clear

 ### Events

 An event is something that occurs based on user input like the user pressing a button or moving the mouse.
 You can subscribe to an Event by passing a method reference or lambda to CodeDraw.
 All events are marked by starting with the 'on' keyword.
+Subscribing to a event method will return a Subscription which can be used to unsubscribe from the event.

 - OnMouseClick
 - OnMouseMove